 If you’re struggling with alcoholism, or you have a loved one who is struggling, call Rehab Info at 800-492-QUIT today.

 Many alcoholics have also found success with recovery programs such as Alcoholics Anonymous.
-AA and other programs help addicted individuals by giving them a step-by-step path to recovery.
+AA and NA and other programs help addicted individuals by giving them a step-by-step path to recovery.
 These programs also put individuals in contact with people who have been through the same problems, giving them a sense of community and understanding.
+There are a lot of helpful programs in place for the recovering alcoholic.

 Alcoholic individuals can also seek out continued individual or group therapy to get to the root of the drinking problem.
 Talk therapy helps patients explore their pasts and potential triggers.
 Cognitive Behavioral Therapy teaches patients how to recognize harmful thought patterns and use the tools they need to redirect those thoughts.
 Many different types of therapy can prove helpful, and there is no right or wrong choice.